Virtual Programs are sponsored by the Ike, Molly & Steven Elias Foundation

 We want your visit to be enjoyable and rewarding.
 With your cooperation we can continue the tradition of welcoming all visitors who love the museum as much as we do!

-Visit us online or on-site in small groups
+Visit us online or on-site

 Professional Development K-16

-The museum offers both live, online professional development workshops as well as small group on-site professional development workshops.
+The museum offers both live, online professional development workshops as well as on-site professional development workshops.
 Workshops are designed to engage teachers and administrators in participatory and meaningful experiences.
 NCMA’s education staff tailors workshops to meet individual classroom needs.
 All programs serve to introduce the museum as a resource for teaching, classroom learning and self care.